pbrowne011/personal-site/content/posts/markov.md

 look up the transition probability based on our initial state.
 The power of Markov chains lies in turning complex probability calculations into simpler linear algebra problems.[^3]
 - **What building will I study in this afternoon?** The building I will study in on a given day is often based on where I studied the day before.
-I have three building that I like: the library, the data science building, and the general science building.
+I have three buildings that I enjoy studying in: the library, the data science building, and the general science building.
 I'll often choose a building different from the one I studied in the day before, and so my one-step transition matrix might look something like:
 $$P =
 \begin{bmatrix}
-0.2 & 0.4 & 0.4 \\
+0.2 & 0.4 & 0.4\\\
-0.5 & 0 & 0.5 \\
+0.5 & 0 & 0.5\\\
 0.3 & 0.6 & 0.1
 \end{bmatrix}
 $$